Legal provisions of COM(2021)347 - Consumer credits

 (a)the advisory services are provided in an incidental manner in the course of a professional activity that is regulated by legal or regulatory provisions or a code of ethics which do not exclude the provision of those services;

-(c)the advisory services are provided in the context of management of existing debt by public or voluntary debt advisory services providers which do not operate on a commercial basis;
+(c)the advisory services are provided in the context of management of existing debt by public or voluntary providers of debt advisory services as referred to in Article 36 which do not operate on a commercial basis;

 (d)the advisory services are provided by persons that are authorised and supervised by competent authorities.

-Member States shall prohibit any sale of credit to consumers, without their prior request and explicit agreement.
+Member States shall prohibit any granting of credit to consumers without their prior request and explicit agreement.

 CHAPTER IV - ASSESSMENT OF CREDITWORTHINESS AND DATABASE ACCESS

-1. Member States shall require that, before concluding a credit agreement, or an agreement for the provision of crowdfunding credit services, the creditor or, where applicable, the provider of crowdfunding credit services makes a thorough assessment of the consumer’s creditworthiness.
-That assessment shall be done in the interest of the consumer, to prevent irresponsible lending practices and over-indebtedness, and shall take appropriate account of factors relevant to verifying the prospect of the consumer to meet his or her obligations under the credit agreement or the agreement for the provision of crowdfunding credit services.
+1. Member States shall require that, before concluding a credit agreement, the creditor carry out a thorough assessment of the consumer’s creditworthiness.
+That assessment shall be carried out in the interest of the consumer, to prevent irresponsible lending practices and over-indebtedness, and shall take appropriate account of factors relevant to verifying the prospect of the consumer meeting his or her obligations under the credit agreement.

-2. The assessment of creditworthiness shall be carried out on the basis of relevant and accurate information on the consumer’s income and expenses and other financial and economic circumstances which is necessary and proportionate such as evidence of income or other sources of repayment, information on financial assets and liabilities, or information on other financial commitments.
-The information shall be obtained from relevant internal or external sources, including the consumer and, where necessary, on the basis of a consultation of a database referred to in Article 19.
+3. The assessment of creditworthiness shall be carried out on the basis of relevant and accurate information on the consumer’s income and expenses and other financial and economic circumstances which is necessary and proportionate to the nature, duration, value and risks of the credit for the consumer.
+That information may include evidence of income or other sources of repayment, information on financial assets and liabilities, or information on other financial commitments.
+That information shall not include special categories of data referred to in Article 9(1) of Regulation (EU) 2016/679.
+The information shall be obtained from relevant internal or external sources, including the consumer and, where necessary, on the basis of a consultation of a database referred to in Article 19 of this Directive.
+Social networks shall not be considered as an external source for the purpose of this Directive.

 The information obtained in accordance with this paragraph shall be appropriately verified, where necessary through reference to independently verifiable documentation.

-3. Member States shall require that the creditor or, where applicable, the provider of crowdfunding credit services establishes procedures for the assessment referred to in paragraph 1 and that the creditor or the provider of crowdfunding credit services documents and maintains such procedures.
+4. Member States shall require the creditor to establish procedures for the assessment referred to in paragraph 1 and to document and maintain such procedures.

-Member States shall also require that the creditor or the provider of crowdfunding credit services documents and maintains the information referred to in paragraph 2.
+Member States shall also require the creditor to document and maintain the information referred to in paragraph 3.

-4. Member States shall ensure that the creditor or the provider of crowdfunding credit services only makes the credit available to the consumer where the result of the creditworthiness assessment indicates that the obligations resulting from the credit agreement or the agreement for the provision of crowdfunding credit services are likely to be met in the manner required under that agreement.
+6. Member States shall ensure that the creditor only makes the credit available to the consumer where the result of the creditworthiness assessment indicates that the obligations resulting from the credit agreement are likely to be met in the manner required under that agreement, taking into account relevant factors as referred to in paragraph 1.

-5. Member States shall ensure that where a creditor or a provider of crowdfunding credit services concludes a credit agreement or an agreement for the provision of crowdfunding credit services with a consumer, the creditor or provider of crowdfunding credit services shall not subsequently cancel or alter the credit agreement or the agreement for the provision of crowdfunding credit services to the detriment of the consumer on the grounds that the assessment of creditworthiness was incorrectly conducted.
-This paragraph shall not apply where it is demonstrated that the consumer knowingly withheld or falsified the information provided to the creditor or the provider of crowdfunding credit services referred to in paragraph 2.
+7. Member States shall ensure that, where a creditor concludes a credit agreement with a consumer, the creditor shall not subsequently cancel or modify the credit agreement to the detriment of the consumer on the grounds that the assessment of creditworthiness was incorrectly conducted.
+This paragraph shall not apply where it is demonstrated that the consumer knowingly withheld or falsified the information referred to in paragraph 3 provided to the creditor.

-6. Where the creditworthiness assessment involves the use of profiling or other automated processing of personal data, Member States shall ensure that the consumer has the right to:
+8. Where the creditworthiness assessment involves the use of automated processing of personal data, Member States shall ensure that the consumer has the right to request and obtain from the creditor human intervention, consisting of the right to:

-(b)request and obtain from the creditor or the provider of crowdfunding credit services a clear explanation of the assessment of creditworthiness, including on the logic and risks involved in the automated processing of personal data as well as its significance and effects on the decision;
+(a)request and obtain from the creditor a clear and comprehensible explanation of the assessment of creditworthiness, including on the logic and risks involved in the automated processing of personal data as well as its significance and effects on the decision;

-7. Member States shall ensure that where the credit application is rejected the creditor or the provider of crowdfunding credit services is required to inform the consumer without delay of the rejection and, where applicable, of the fact that the assessment of creditworthiness is based on automated processing of data.
+9. Member States shall ensure that, where the credit application is rejected, the creditor is required to inform the consumer without delay of the rejection and, where relevant, refer the consumer to easily accessible debt advisory services.
+Where applicable, the creditor shall be required to inform the consumer of the fact that the assessment of creditworthiness is based on automated processing of data and about the consumer’s right to human assessment and the procedure for contesting the decision.

-8. Where the parties agree to change the total amount of credit after the conclusion of the credit agreement, or the agreement for the provision of crowdfunding credit services, Member States shall ensure that the creditor or the provider of crowdfunding credit services is required to reassess the consumer’s creditworthiness on the basis of updated information before any significant increase in the total amount of credit is granted.
+10. Where the parties agree to change the total amount of credit after the conclusion of the credit agreement, Member States shall ensure that the creditor is required to reassess the consumer’s creditworthiness on the basis of updated information before any significant increase in the total amount of credit is granted.

-9. Member States whose legislation requires creditors or providers of crowdfunding credit services to assess the creditworthiness of consumers on the basis of a consultation of the relevant database may retain this requirement.
+11. Member States may require creditors to assess the creditworthiness of consumers on the basis of a consultation of the relevant database.
+However, the assessment of creditworthiness shall not be based exclusively on the consumer’s credit history.

 Article 19

-1. Databases Each Member State shall in the case of cross-border credit ensure access for creditors and providers of crowdfunding credit services from other Member States to databases used in that Member State for assessing the creditworthiness of consumers.
+1. Each Member State shall, in the case of cross-border credit, ensure access for creditors from other Member States to databases used in that Member State for assessing the creditworthiness of consumers.
 The conditions for access to such databases shall be non-discriminatory.

-3. The databases referred to in paragraph 1 shall hold at least information on consumers’ arrears in payment.
+4. The databases referred to in paragraph 1 which contain information on credit agreements for consumers shall hold at least information on consumers’ arrears in repayment of credit, the type of credit and the identity of the creditor.

-4. Where the credit application is rejected on the basis of a consultation of a database referred to in paragraph 1, Member States shall require that the creditor or the provider of crowdfunding credit services informs the consumer immediately and free of charge of the result of such consultation and of the details of the database consulted.
+6. Where the credit application is rejected on the basis of a consultation of a database referred to in paragraph 1, Member States shall require that the creditor informs the consumer without undue delay and free of charge of the result of such consultation and of the details of the database consulted as well as the categories of data taken into account.

 CHAPTER V - FORM AND CONTENT OF CREDIT AGREEMENTS

-1. Member States shall require that credit agreements or agreements for the provision of crowdfunding credit services are drawn up on paper or on another durable medium and that all the contracting parties are provided with a copy of the credit agreement or of the agreement for the provision of crowdfunding credit services.
+1. Member States shall require that credit agreements and any modifications of such agreements are drawn up on paper or another durable medium and that all the contracting parties are provided with a copy of the credit agreement.

-2. Member States may introduce or maintain national rules regarding the validity of the conclusion of credit agreements or agreements for the provision of crowdfunding credit services which are in conformity with Union law.
+2. Member States may introduce or maintain national rules regarding the validity of the conclusion of credit agreements which are in conformity with Union law.

-Article 21 - Information to be included in the credit agreement or in the agreement for the provision of crowdfunding credit services
+Information to be included in the credit agreement

-1. Member States shall require that the credit agreement or the agreement for the provision of crowdfunding credit services specify in a clear and concise manner all of the following elements:
+1. Member States shall require that the credit agreement specify in a clear and concise manner all of the following elements:

 (a)the type of credit;

-(b)the identities, geographical addresses, telephone numbers and email addresses of the contracting parties as well as, where applicable, the identity and geographical address of the credit intermediary or the provider of crowdfunding credit services involved;
+(b)the identities, geographical addresses, telephone numbers and email addresses of the contracting parties as well as, where applicable, the identity and geographical address of the credit intermediary involved;

 (c)the total amount of credit and the conditions governing the drawdown;